TABLE OF CONTENTS

 Given the facility shutdowns and social distancing guidance around the world, there are questions about how ADR and Dub recording will be done going forward.
 While we all must accept the challenging realities of the present day, it is important to keep in mind that there is no substitute for a proper ADR or Dub recording room.
 Final ADR and Dub recordings require acoustically quiet environments so that the recordings can be mixed as indoor or outdoor - so they can be precisely controlled by the re-recording mixer.
 Matching ADR to production sound is the most difficult aspect of mixing, even when tracks are expertly recorded.
 Simply put, home recording will often cause problems downstream for sound finishing, either requiring hours of work to achieve compromised quality, or even being deemed unusable entirely.
 Additionally, we must keep in mind that good ADR starts with great performances, and that part of the value of an ADR studio is that it is a performance space where actors, directors and recordists collaborate to create or recreate the drama of the scene.

-For decisions on ADR and PDX recording, please defer to the recommendations of the Supervising Sound Editor & sound team on the particular project.
+For decisions on ADR and PDX recording, please defer to the recommendations of the Supervising Sound Editor and sound team on the particular project.
 They will ultimately have to make the recordings work in the final mix, so they are the experts who should drive these decisions.
 We must understand that short of recording in a proper facility, we are left with solutions that will likely compromise quality.

 Please contact email@example.com for advice and support on remote ADR and PDX recording.